-If you love dining out, then the Pearl District is the neighborhood for you.
-Located in the heart of downtown, it’s one of the city’s most desirable neighborhoods for young professionals looking for a great nightlife.
-But it’s also great for families with young kids who want to be close to family-friendly activities.
-The Pearl, as it’s called, used to be full of warehouses and work yards but has been transformed into a place filled with upscale, world-famous restaurants, art galleries, and classy boutiques.
-This area is very walkable with many residents opting to get rid of their cars in favor of public transit, bikes, and their own two feet.
-The Pearl District Neighborhood Association is also strong and is a great place to get to know more about the district.
+If you love urban life, the Pearl District is the neighborhood for you.
+Located in the heart of downtown, it’s one of the city’s most desirable neighborhoods for young professionals looking for great nightlife, restaurants and a lively arts scene.
+But it’s also great for folks with young kids who want to be close to family-friendly activities.
+The Pearl was once a gritty working district, but its warehouses and loading docks have been transformed into an upscale, walkable neighborhood that you’ll be proud to call home.

 The Pearl has so much going on it’s hard to keep up.
 If you’re a fan of bookstores, then check out Powell’s City of Books, the world’s largest independent bookstore.
 Or go to the Lizard Lounge, where you can find clothes for everyone, featuring local and global brands.
 It even has a ping-pong table and live music.
 Then there’s Lovejoy Bakers, a great place to get lunch, a pastry or a variety of bread.
-And we mentioned restaurants.
-Yes, the Pearl District has a lot of them.
+And the restaurants!
 From fine dining to casual joints, The Pearl has plenty of places to eat, drink and be merry.
 From Mediterranean Exploration Company to Oven and Shaker there’s so much to explore in the Pearl District’s foodie scene.

 Like The Pearl District, there is plenty of shopping, restaurants, and coffee shops in this area.
 Places like Zelda’s Shoe Bar and Music Millennium, a neighborhood record shop that’s been open since 1969.
 Paley’s Place is a great place if you like French cuisine, and if you’re a chocoholic, then Moonstruck Chocolate Cafe is for you.

 There are 22 public and private schools within two miles of the center of the Nob Hill neighborhood.
-Among them are Albina Youth Opportunity School, the Metropolitan Learning Center, and Childpeace Montessori School.
+Among the most notable are Albina Youth Opportunity School, the Metropolitan Learning Center, and Childpeace Montessori School.

 There’s a variety of housing in Nob Hill, from brick apartments to condos and townhomes and newer and historic detached single-family homes.
-Prices range from the low 100s to more than $1 million.
-See what’s for sale and rent.
+Median sale price is $605,000 but prices can quickly climb to more than $1 million.

 Score another one for downtown Portland.
-While this isn’t an official Portland neighborhood designation, the West End is a hidden gem between West Burnside and Southwest Morrison St., stretching from Southwest Broadway to SW 14th Street.
-In other words, it’s next to the Pearl District, bookending Powell’s City of Books.
+While this isn’t an official Portland neighborhood designation, the West End – which has been described as an “oddball little pocket” is a hidden gem between West Burnside and Southwest Morrison St., stretching from Southwest Broadway to SW 14th Street.
+It’s next to the Pearl District, bookending Powell’s City of Books.
 This emerging community is quickly filling up with unique shops and making a name for itself as a fashion and design hub.

 West End is definitely an outlier when it comes to Portland neighborhoods.
 It’s funky and fashionable, trendy and forward-thinking, a neighborhood, yet not a neighborhood.
 It’s where creativity meets fashion meets the nightlife.
-Places like Union Way, Bridge & Burn and Self Edge are highly-popular shopping destinations, while noodle bar Boxer Ramen, Stumptown Coffee, and Clyde Common are eateries with a lot of foot traffic.
+Places like Union Way, Bridge & Burn and Self Edge are highly-popular shopping destinations, while noodle bar Boxer Ramen, Stumptown Coffee, and Clyde Common are eateries that pull in the happy, hungry crowds.